 The triple integral, the double integral, the definite integral of first semester calculus, and the line integral of chapter 16 (alas, we will not get there) are all defined the same way.
-See the beginning of the lecture of April 1, for the definitions of the definite integral and the double integral.
+See the beginning of section 17 on page 110 for the definitions of the definite integral and the double integral.
 I will now define the triple integral.